Glossary

 Codasip provides a set of cores compliant with RISC-V standards with different levels of complexity:

-• Embedded cores such as the 32-bit 3-stage Codasip L11 and Codasip L31 cores.
+• Embedded cores such as the 32-bit Codasip L110 core.
 Low-power cores are designed for embedded applications with significant energy constraints.
 These cores are highly configurable and can be extended with additional features such as FPU, caches, tightly-coupled memory, branch predictor, and more.
 Applications range from embedded IoT to high-performance embedded tasks.

-• Application cores such as the 64-bit 7-stage Codasip A70 core.
+• Application cores such as the 64-bit Codasip A730 core.
 These cores are capable of running an OS like Linux.
 The instruction set includes I, M, A, F, D, C extensions from the RISC-V set.

 For a list of all processor core IPs from Codasip, visit our RISC-V processor page.